MohamedMesto/Love-Cake/README.md

 6. Realistic Naval Combat Mechanics: The game simulates realistic naval combat mechanics, including ship placement, movement, and engagement, for an immersive and challenging gameplay experience.

-7. End-of-Game Declaration: The game ends and declares a winner once all of the opponent's ships have been sunk, providing closure and allowing players to celebrate their victory.
+7. End-of-Game Declaration: The game ends and declares a winner once all of the opponent's ships have been sunk, providing closure andb allowing players to celebrate their victory.

 8. User-friendly Interface: The game features a user-friendly interface with intuitive controls and clear visuals, ensuring a smooth and enjoyable gaming experience for players of all skill levels.